 In the Gospel reading for today, Jesus is speaking to the disciples, and to each of us, telling us that we should do what is commanded by God without complaining and without expecting to be praised.
 This might be difficult for many to take in as we all want to be seen and given due credit for whatever small deed we do.
-We attach our names to absolutely everything so the world can see; out of my kindness, out of my brilliance, out of my skills, out of my popularity I did that.
-On the other side of the spectrum when things aren’t to our standard we complain.
+We attach our names to absolutely everything so the world can see: out of my kindness, out of my brilliance, out of my skills, out of my popularity, I did that.
+On the other side of the spectrum, when things aren’t to our standard, we complain.
 We let the world know that we are not satisfied, that we are upset and angry, that we demand things to be as we want them to be.
 Neither of these characteristics are pleasing to God.
-We are servants to the Lord.
+We are servants of the Lord.
 What is pleasing to God is for us to follow His commands and be in accordance with His will.
 By doing this we show our love for God.

 How can we be good servants?
 By serving as Jesus Christ served.
 We should take care of the poor, the sick, the hungry, those who mourn.
 We should be meek and humble.
 We should follow righteousness.
 We should be merciful and pure of heart.
 We should be peacemakers and stand firm in front of persecution.
-I learned that this is the true definition of what it means to be a servant; a devout and faithful follower of Christ.
+I learned that this is the true definition of what it means to be a servant: a devout and faithful follower of Christ.

 In today’s Gospel, Jesus is doing so much good, so many miracles and teachings that people take notice and Jesus becomes, if you may say, a popular guy.
 Because of his popularity Herod wanted to know who he was.
 Who was this person everyone was talking about?
 The crowds didn’t quite know exactly who Jesus was.
 Some thought he was John the Baptist.
 Others thought he was Elijah or another ancient prophet risen.
 They may not have gotten his name correct but, one thing sticks out, they associated Jesus with good things.
 In the parallel passage in Matthew, Herod says that “mighty powers are at work in him” because he resembled John the Baptist.
 But, it’s not Jesus who is like John.